thenativeweb/flaschenpost/README.md

     $ cat myApp.log | uncork-flaschenpost

-As you can see, `uncork-flaschenpost` reads incoming log data from `stdin` for and writes the converted output to console.
+As you can see, `uncork-flaschenpost` reads incoming log data from `stdin` and writes the converted output to console.

 This allows, e.g., to save logs to file while still beeing able to read them on console: